Eye information menu |

 Movement of the eyes, turning away from each other.

-Perfect sight, when light from an object at infinity is sharply focussed on the retina.
+Perfect sight, when light from an object at infinity is sharply focused on the retina.

 The muscles attached to the outside of the eyeball that control the movement of the eyes.
 (There are six extrinsic muscles)